yt-dlp/yt-dlp/README.md

 ## General Options:
     -h, --help                       Print this help text and exit --version                        Print program version and exit
-    -U, --update                     Update this program to latest version.
-Make sure that you have sufficient permissions
-                                     (run with sudo if needed)
-    -i, --ignore-errors              Ignore download and postprocessing errors.
+    -U, --update                     Update this program to latest version -i, --ignore-errors              Ignore download and postprocessing errors.
                                      The download will be considered successful
                                      even if the postprocessing fails